anvaka/ngraph.disjoint-set/README.md

 Creation of a new set is `O(1)`.

-α(N) is inverse of Ackerman function; In practice the amortized running time per operation is a small constant (less than 5 for all parctical values of n).
+α(N) is inverse of Ackerman function; In practice the amortized running time per operation is a small constant (less than 5 for all practical values of n).

 # install